Julie Slovakia 37 Comments

 I am going to share with you what we learned so you can have a much better experience.

 Numerous people have written in with trip reports, recommended trails, and updated information.
-At the end of this article, I recommend that you take a look at the comment section to read this valuable information.
+At the end of this article, I recommend that you take a look at the comment section to read this valuable information, especially since a massive amount of brand new information was just added in August 2024.
 And if you have information that you would like to add, feel free to add your own comment at the end of this article.
 We really appreciate it! 🙂

 Slovak Paradise National Park